The blog has become the Substack newsletter Money and Meaning!

 Sneak preview: What is your deepest longing?

-I’m leading a class, The Emotional Consequences of Capitalism, in February and March.
+I’m teaching Money and Meaning, the Course.
 It’s about the constant need to “achieve” self-worth in our society and the feeling of never having of being enough.
 It’s about time, attention, satisfaction, scarcity, sufficiency and how they all relate to the two pillars of our economic system: consumerism and “workism.”

 It will be a 8 lessons, 1 per week for 8 weeks.
-The course is only for FF graduates and will be free, with an option at the end to donate to a collective cause.
 The course will be more contemplative than FF1 or FF2; the weekly reading will be only 5-10 minutes long.
 Instead of Zoom sessions, your weekly assignment is to have a “walk and talk” phone conversation with at least one other classmate.
 No one wants to be online more right now.
 So, the assignment is to go outside for a walk and have a phone conversation with someone about important stuff.
 You’ll be contemplating the emotional consequences of our economic system and how you want to be alive in the world.
 Hope you’re interested!
 Below is the first lesson.

-Weller: One of the things we talk about in the work that I do is that we need to restore, what I call primary satisfaction.
+Weller: [W]e need to restore what I call primary satisfaction.
 The things that we evolved with over hundreds of thousands of years that satisfy the soul at the most basic level; adequate levels of touch, you know, comforting in times of sorrow and loss, celebration and gratitude, gathering food together, eating together under the stars, telling stories around the camp fire, you know, laughing and playfulness together, sensuous erotic connection to the wider world.
 These are what made us human.
 But for the most part these things have disappeared.
 Now, we are left with secondary satisfactions— material goods, seeking power, rank, prestige, addictions— and these things never satisfy the soul.

 Anesthesia and amnesia are the two primary “sins” of modern society.